Chapada Diamantina National Park: A Natural Paradise

 Dry Season (May to September)

-Waters become crystal clear and translucent, revealing the turquoise blue of pools and springs.
+The waters become crystal-clear and translucent, revealing the turquoise blue of the pools and springs, the region’s main attractions.

-Perfect time for unforgettable dives in Poço Azul and Poço Encantado, where sunrays create magical light effects.
+It’s the perfect time for unforgettable swims in the Poço Azul and Poço Encantado, where sunrays create magical light effects throughout the visit.

 Waterfalls and Enchanted Pools